DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 **What it Looks Like:**

-- Using the "it's all a game" or "suffering is curriculum" insights to avoid genuine engagement with life's challenges
+- Using the "it's all a game" or "**Challenge Friction** is curriculum" insights to avoid genuine engagement with life's challenges
 - Dismissing your own or others' pain with spiritual platitudes
 - Using meditation to feel blissfully detached rather than to build resilience for engagement
 - Avoiding difficult conversations or situations by claiming they're "not real" or "just drama"